Skip to content

 The Gig economy refers to the growing workforce of freelancers, independent contractors, and short-term or project-based workers who are hired through digital platforms.

-The gig economy brings new complexities to the payroll process, such as gig workers having varied payment schedules, rates, and work hours, which requires businesses to adopt more flexible and dynamic payroll systems, unlike traditional employees.
+The gig economy brings new complexities to payroll, such as gig workers having varied payment schedules, rates, and work hours, which requires businesses to adopt more flexible payroll systems than those built for traditional employees.

-The gig economy provides benefits to the employers, such as workforce flexibility and cost management.
-Companies can quickly scale their teams according to demand, and assess specialized skills without the long-term commitment or overhead costs associated with full-time employees.
-38% of the American workforce, a total of 64M professionals, freelanced in 2023, according to a survey titled “2023 Freelance Forward survey” by Upwork’s research institute.
+For employers, the benefits include workforce flexibility and cost management.
+Companies can quickly scale their teams according to demand, and access specialized skills without the long-term commitment or overhead costs of full-time employees.
+38% of the American workforce, a total of 64M professionals, freelanced in 2023, according to a survey titled "2023 Freelance Forward survey" by Upwork's research institute.

 The gig economy also provides flexibility and higher earning potential to workers.
-But this also brings economic instability, as work is not guaranteed and fluctuates based on market demand.
+But this comes with economic instability, as work is not guaranteed and fluctuates based on market demand.

 6. Focus on data security

-Data protection and information security are a growing concern for organizations, as regulations like GDPR and CCPA impose strict requirements on the processing of personal data of employees and the technical measures businesses need to implement.
+Data protection and information security are a growing concern for organizations, as regulations like GDPR and CCPA impose strict requirements on the processing of personal data and the technical measures businesses need to adopt.

-HR leaders are adopting new technology to protect sensitive employee information and ensure compliance with data protection regulations.
-99% of HR professionals believe data security in payroll has become an important factor over the last 12 months, according to a report titled “The potential of payroll in 2024: Global payroll survey, AD” by ADP in 2024.
+HR leaders are adopting new technology to protect sensitive employee information and stay compliant with data protection regulations.
+99% of HR professionals believe data security in payroll has become an important factor over the last 12 months, according to a report titled "The potential of payroll in 2024: Global payroll survey, AD" by ADP in 2024.

-Companies are using payroll systems that provide advanced data security measures to protect against cyber threats.
-They also conduct regular payroll security audits and educate employees on best practices for data protection.
-They use enhanced encryption for payroll data and multi-factor authentication for payroll systems.
-50% of organizations are planning to invest more in safeguarding payroll data, according to a report titled “Cost of a Data Breach Report 2024” published by IBM.
+Companies are using payroll systems with advanced data security measures to protect against cyber threats.
+They also conduct regular payroll security audits and educate employees on best practices for data protection, using enhanced encryption and multi-factor authentication.
+50% of organizations are planning to invest more in safeguarding payroll data, according to a report titled "Cost of a Data Breach Report 2024" published by IBM.

 7. New payroll software

-Advanced payroll software automates repetitive tasks such as wage calculations, tax deductions, and direct deposits, and allows HR and finance teams to focus on more strategic activities.
-Nearly two-thirds (60%) of businesses have automated data collection, while 36% would like to do so, according to a report titled “The potential of payroll in 2024: Global payroll survey” by ADP.
+Advanced payroll software automates repetitive tasks such as wage calculations, tax deductions, and direct deposits, freeing HR and finance teams for more strategic work.
+Nearly two-thirds (60%) of businesses have automated data collection, while 36% would like to do so, according to a report titled "The potential of payroll in 2024: Global payroll survey" by ADP.

-Organizations are using cloud-based payroll because it provides access from everywhere, and supports the rise of remote and hybrid workforces.
-They easily integrate with other HR and accounting systems for smooth data entry and eliminate duplication.
+Organizations are using cloud-based payroll because it provides access from everywhere and supports remote and hybrid workforces.
+These platforms also integrate with other HR and accounting systems to eliminate data duplication.

 8. Payroll outsourcing